William E. Boeing

-William Edward Boeing (/ˈboʊɪŋ/; October 1, 1881 – September 28, 1956) was an American aviation pioneer who founded the Pacific Airplane Company in 1916, which a year later was renamed to The Boeing Company, now the largest exporter in the United States by dollar value and among the largest aerospace manufacturers in the world.
-William Boeing's first design was the Boeing Model 1 (or B & W Seaplane), which first flew in June 1916, a month before the company was founded.
-He also helped create the United Aircraft and Transport Corporation (known as "United Airlines" today) in 1929 and served as its chairman.
+William Edward Boeing (/ˈboʊɪŋ/; October 1, 1881 – September 28, 1956) was a German-American aviation pioneer.
+He founded the Pacific Airplane Company in 1916, which was renamed to Boeing a year later.
+The company is now the largest exporter in the United States by dollar value and among the largest aerospace manufacturers in the world.

+Boeing's first design was the Boeing Model 1 (or B & W Seaplane), which first flew in June 1916, a month before the company was founded.
+He also helped create the United Aircraft and Transport Corporation in 1929 and served as its chairman until its forced breakup in 1934.
 He received the Daniel Guggenheim Medal in 1934 and was posthumously inducted in to the National Aviation Hall of Fame in 1966, ten years after his death.

 Early life

 William Boeing was born in Detroit, Michigan, to Marie M. Ortmann, from Vienna, Austria, and Wilhelm Böing (1846–1890) from Hohenlimburg, Germany.
 Wilhelm Böing emigrated to the United States in 1868 and initially worked as a laborer.
 His move to the United States was disliked by his father and he received no financial support.
 He later made a fortune from North Woods timber lands and iron ore mineral rights on the Mesabi Range of Minnesota, north of Lake Superior.